lexsai/lexsai.github.io/src/projects/darza-clientless.md

 (my current project)

-An attempt to reverse engineer and understand the protocol of a multiplayer game.
+A python library to interact with the protocol of a multiplayer game.

-Written in Python.

-My progress thus far is documented in my posts.
+The reverse engineering is documented in my posts.